Bulb: Plants that form bulbs

-Oxalis, in the family Oxalidaceae, is the only dicotyledon genus that produces true bulbs.
+The only eudicot plants that produce true bulbs are just a few species in the genus Oxalis, such as Oxalis latifolia.

 Bulbil

 A bulbil is a small bulb, and may also be called a bulblet, bulbet, or bulbel.

 Small bulbs can develop or propagate a large bulb.
 If one or several moderate-sized bulbs form to replace the original bulb, they are called renewal bulbs.
 Increase bulbs are small bulbs that develop either on each of the leaves inside a bulb, or else on the end of small underground stems connected to the original bulb.

 Some lilies, such as the tiger lily Lilium lancifolium, form small bulbs, called bulbils, in their leaf axils.
 Several members of the onion family, Alliaceae, including Allium sativum (garlic), form bulbils in their flower heads, sometimes as the flowers fade, or even instead of the flowers (which is a form of apomixis).
 The so-called tree onion (Allium × proliferum) forms small onions which are large enough for pickling.

 Some ferns, such as the hen-and-chicken fern, produce new plants at the tips of the fronds' pinnae that are sometimes referred to as bulbils.